wanghmin/wanghmin2.github.io/content/publication/liao-2009-mdo/index.md

   fix missing holes, and smooth alignment errors.
 Our experiment shows that this approach is able to reconstruct visually plausible 3D surface deformation results with a single camera.
+summary: We propose a novel approach to reconstruct complete 3D deformable models over time by a single depth camera, provided that most parts of the models are observed by the camera at least once.
 tags:
 - deformable models
 - cameras